msaadirfan-max/msaadirfan-max/README.md

 </div>

-*Open to internship and junior developer opportunities in full-stack, ML engineering, and cloud.*
+*Open to junior developer opportunities in full-stack, ML engineering, and cloud.*

 </div>